pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## At the heart of the problem (pun intended)

 Its very likely, the cause of population collapse in developed countries is that women have to choose between building a career now or raising a family.
 They are put in this predicament because of societal expectations, biological realities, and economic forces.
-In my view, each play a role and different countries have varying values of each.
+In my view, each play a role and different countries have varying degrees of each.
 Let's review all three:

 **Biological realities:** While advancements in assisted reproduction technology offer some flexibility, they can't fully erase the biological clock's relentless ticking.
 A woman's fertility rate, the likelihood of conceiving naturally within a single menstrual cycle, begins a gradual decline in her late twenties, and then takes a sharper dip after 35.
 By her mid-forties, a woman's chances of natural conception become very low.